vvo/chainit/readme.md

 * preserves cb(args)
 * stops execution on error
 * propagates error to the nearest callback
-* throws error if no callback is found
+* throws error if no callback can handle it
 * supports method(fun, cb) signatures
 * supports process.nextTick(cb)
 * supports setTimeout(cb)